HuotChu/Watch/README.md

 ### Watch provides a clean, obvious syntax for managing events within Roblox Lua code.

-  - Supports FilteringEnabled and Experimental games
   - Eventing-made-easy with 4 way event communication.
       - Server > Server
       - Server > Client
       - Client > Server
       - Client > Client
+  - Supports FilteringEnabled, Experimental, and Studio Solo Play
-  - Replaces the need to create RemoteFunction/RemoteEvent objects
+  - No need to create RemoteEvents!

 ## Installation:
   1. Create a new ModuleScript in ServerScriptService